Some teddy bears are just tchotchkes. So what's the difference between those ones and the ones that help? And how does one become the other?

 But not all of them are.
 Some teddy bears are just tchotchkes.
 So what’s the difference between those ones and the ones that help?
 And how does one become the other?
 These are complicated questions because the answers are to be found in the murky realms of emotion.
 But there are answers.
-The human-bear bond may be ineffable, but the dynamic is fairly well understood.
+The human-bear bond may be ineffable, but the dynamic is fairly well-understood.

 How To Design The Optimal Teddy Bear

-But teddy bears are not just capitalizing on the human urge to cuddle with something soft.
+But teddy bears aren’t just capitalizing on the human urge to cuddle with something soft.
 They’re designed to elicit nurturance and affection, according to a 2012 paper.
 Citing research conducted by the legendary zoologist Konrad Lorenz in 1950, the authors note that a short face, large forehead, protruding cheeks, and maladjusted limb movements all naturally seem to make properly proportioned humans glassy-eyed.
-Subsequent studies have confirmed Lorenz’s suspicion.
+Subsequent studies have confirmed Lorenz’s suspicions.
 Stephen J. Gould went so far as to claim that, as Disney’s early and mischievous Mickey Mouse evolved into its lovable modern form, Mickey’s face evolved accordingly.

 Historically, teddy bears have walked the same hallowed ground.
 The authors of the 2012 paper note that one of the first teddy bears from 1903 — derived from a picture of President Teddy Roosevelt with a brown bear — had a low forehead and a long snout.
 Over time, vintage teddies were supplanted by newer models with large foreheads, short snouts, and dominant cheeks.